 Testing the prowess of engineering students to apply real-world applications of chemical engineering to power America's real-life vehicles in the future, team members design and construct a shoe-box size car and power it with alternative fuels.
 The vehicle must be designed to also carry a specified cargo.
 The car-like vehicles are powered by chemical reactions of alternative fuels created by the students.

-Here's the tricky part: The student engineers aren't told the distance the car must travel or the amount of cargo it must carry until just before competition.
+On-the-fly calculations Here's the tricky part: The student engineers aren't told the distance the car must travel or the amount of cargo it must carry until just before competition.
 That twist requires a host of on-the-fly precision calculations.
 The competition's winner is determined by a combined score — for traveling the best correct distance and for creativity.

 The Bucknell vehicle was powered by polymer electrolyte membrane fuel cells running on pure hydrogen gas.
 In the past, other teams have powered their vehicles with fuels as exotic as beef liver and hydrogen peroxide reactions.